emmacadavra/ci-portfolio1-spc/TESTING.md

 #### **WAVE Web Access Accessibility Evaluation Error**

-When passing index.html and form-submission.html through the [**WAVE Web Accessibility Evaluation Tool**](https://wave.webaim.org/), one error appeared for both pages:
+When passing index.html and form-submission.html through the [**WAVE Web Accessibility Evaluation Tool**](https://wave.webaim.org/), one minor error appeared for both pages:

 ![WAVE Accessibility label error](docs/images/wave-accessibility-label-error.png)

 The empty label that it refers to is part of the HTML code I used for the hamburger menu, and from what I understand it needs to remain blank.
-This obviously is not ideal and I would have liked to have caught this earlier in the development cycle so that I could learn how to negate this negative impact on the website's accessibility.
+This is obviously not ideal and I would have liked to have caught this earlier in the development cycle so that I could learn how to negate this negative impact on the website's accessibility.
+I hope to be able to learn more about this in the future.

+Please click the following link to return to the [**README.md**](README.md) file.